RagtagDev/Ampli-SII-contracts/README.md

 # Ampli

-**Permissionless system for on-demand leverage**
+**Permissionless platform for on-demand leverage**
-_Ampli is the most expressive, composable, and frictionless margin platform.
+_Ampli is the most expressive, composable, and frictionless margin protocol.
 Built on Uniswap v4 for DeFi power users._

 ---